Bunnings-Engineering/problems/problems.md

-# Spike Arrest Limit excedded
+# Application problems found

-The number of request sent to server have exceeded the permitted rate limit.
+Application problems have been found that are unlikely to be resolved by immediately repeating the request.

 ## Problem Type